root-project/root/tree/ntuple/v7/doc/specifications.md

 The field version and type version are used for schema evolution.

-If `flags=0x0001` (_repetitive field_) is set, the field represents a fixed sized array.
+If `flags=0x0001` (_repetitive field_) is set, the field represents a fixed-size array.
-Typically, another (sub) field with `Parent Field ID` equals the id of aforemention field is expected to be found, representing the array content for the fixed-array (see Section "Mapping of C++ Types to Fields and Columns").
+Typically, another (sub) field with `Parent Field ID` equals the id of aforemention field is expected to be found, representing the array content for the fixed-size array (see Section "Mapping of C++ Types to Fields and Columns").

 The block of integers is followed by a list of strings: